 Note: If in some way you find it difficult to modify this file, you can use the “Disable WPAutoP Plugin” located here.
 Just install the plugin and enable it.

 6.)
 Now that we have disabled the WordPress’ auto replacement of div tags, We can now add the optimized script tag into our page, Open up the page you have recently added in step 3 and copy the optimized code into the editor.
-Then click “Publish”, and we are done!
-Try it out, if done correctly it should look a little like this:
+Then click “Publish”, and we are done!:

 1.)
 To hide the search results page from displaying a tab in your main page, categorize it under another page such as the “About” page show below: